Source Control

 ampli checkout [my-branch-name]

-This pulls down the specified provided branch from Data to your Ampli Wrapper.
-If you don't specify a branch name, you're prompted
+This command pulls the specified branch from Data to your Ampli Wrapper.
+If you don't specify a branch name, Ampli prompts you to select one from a list of active branches in your tracking plan.

 ampli checkout